FindabhairDoolan/CAB432-Group101/A2_response_to_criteria.md

 ### Core - Statelessness

-- **What data is stored within your application that is not stored in cloud data services?:** [eg. intermediate video files that have been transcoded but not stabilised]
+- **What data is stored within your application that is not stored in cloud data services?:** Video files that have been transcoded but not put in the S3 bucket yet.
-- **Why is this data not considered persistent state?:** [eg. intermediate files can be recreated from source if they are lost]
+- **Why is this data not considered persistent state?:** They can be retranscoded from the original file if necessary.
-- **How does your application ensure data consistency if the app suddenly stops?:** [eg. journal used to record data transactions before they are done.
-A separate task scans the journal and corrects problems on startup and once every 5 minutes afterwards. ]
+- **How does your application ensure data consistency if the app suddenly stops?:** The tasks table acts as a journel to resume interuppted tasks upon restart of the program.
-- **Relevant files:**
+- **Relevant files:** recovery.py
     -

 ### Graceful handling of persistent connections